goruha/drush/commands/make/README.txt

 where `drush make` can be used within an existing Drupal site.

     drush make [-options] [filename.make] [build path]

+### Options

+    --contrib-destination=path

+      Specify a path under which modules and themes should be placed.
+Defaults to sites/all.

+    --force-complete

+      Force a complete build even if errors occur.

+    --ignore-checksums

+      Do not verify md5 checksums for downloaded files.

+    --md5

+      Output an md5 hash of the current build after completion.

+    --no-clean

+      Leave temporary build directories in place instead of cleaning up after completion.

+    --no-core

+      Do not require a Drupal core project to be specified.

+    --no-patch-txt

+      Do not write a PATCHES.txt file in the directory of each patched project.

+    --prepare-install

+      Prepare the built site for installation.
+Generate a properly permissioned settings.php and files directory.

+    --tar

+      Generate a tar archive of the build.
+The output filename will be [build path].tar.gz.

+    --test

+      Run a temporary test build and clean up.

+    --translations=languages

+      Retrieve translations for the specified comma-separated list of language(s) if available for all projects.

+    --working-copy

+      Where possible, retrieve a working copy of projects from their respective repositories.

+### Examples

+1. Build a Drupal site at `example/` including Drupal core and any projects defined in the makefile:

+        drush make example.make example

+2. Build a tarball of the platform above as `example.tar.gz`:

+        drush make --tar example.make example

+3. Build an installation profile within an existing Drupal site:

+        drush make --no-core --contrib-destination=. installprofile.make

 The `.make` file format
 -----------------------